vhelin/wla-dx/doc/functions.rst

-hiword()   Returns the high word, bits 16-31 lobyte()   Returns the low byte, bits 0-7 (the same as preceding ``<``) loword()   Returns the low word, bits 0-15 random()   Takes two arguments, min and max, returns a pseudo random number like ``.DBRND`` round()    The same as ANSI C99 round()
+hiword()   Returns the high word, bits 16-31 lobyte()   Returns the low byte, bits 0-7 (the same as preceding ``<``) loword()   Returns the low word, bits 0-15 max()      Takes two arguments, a and b, return the bigger value min()      Takes two arguments, a and b, returns the smaller value random()   Takes two arguments, min and max, returns a pseudo random number like ``.DBRND`` round()    The same as ANSI C99 round()
 ========== ================================================================================